Frequently Asked Questions

 A: If the project has already been established, contact your group's leader to receive a special URL to sign up.
 If you are the group leader for the project, you’ll need to register first.
 Click “Create a Project.”
 Be sure and indicate what group or company you're working with, and click "yes" when asked "is this event private?"

-A: A site leader is the point person between volunteers and the project location or non-profit organization.
-The site leader registers the project with all important details at http://www.gvsu.edu/cow/create.htm and makes sure the agency is ready for volunteers.
+A: A project leader is the point person between volunteers and the project location or non-profit organization.
+The project leader registers the volunteer project with all important details at http://www.gvsu.edu/cow/create.htm and makes sure the agency is ready for volunteers.
 The GVSU Alumni Association and the Community Service Learning Center serve as the promoters and sponsors of the projects, but are not responsible for recruiting volunteers for all projects.

 Q: Once I register my project, do I also need to go back in and sign up?

 A: No, when you register a new group project, you are automatically added into the count of volunteers.
-For example, you'll automatically see on the events calendar that your project has 1/15 volunteers.
 You do not need to additionally add yourself, but any of your guests will need to sign up separately.

 Q: What happens if a site leader needs to announce changes or a cancellation to a group project?